-Bluehost is one of the best hosting services for running a WordPress site.
+Bluehost is one of the best hosting services for running a WordPress website.
 Bluehost is an official WordPress partner, and WordPress rates Bluehost as one of “the best and brightest of the hosting world.”

-Bluehost has three WordPress plans to help you run your site: WordPress hosting, Managed WordPress hosting, and Online Stores.
+Bluehost has three WordPress plans to help you run your site: WordPress web hosting, Managed WordPress hosting, and Online Stores.
 You’ll get an easy-to-use WordPress dashboard to help you set up, monitor, and customize your site’s appearance and performance.

 Bluehost integrates with several themes and plugins such as Yoast SEO, Jetpack, WordFence Security, MonsterInsights, and WP Smush.